Malcolm-G/drf_course_practise/README.md

 By using docker exec, you can execute commands within a running Docker container, facilitating various operations and tasks within the container environment.

 **Docker volumes** are also enabled allowing data created in the docker container to be persisted.
 That's why when one creates files when in the docker container they appear in the project's directory.

+## Authentication
+Anywhere where permission class is added in a view will enforce authentication, meaning you can't access without the token.
+Find info on DRF authentication [here](https://www.django-rest-framework.org/api-guide/authentication/).